Interpretable Network Propagation with Application to Expanding the Repertoire of Human Proteins that Interact with SARS-CoV-2: Availability of supporting data and materials

+We used publicly available datasets for our analysis.
+We downloaded these data from the respective publications or websites.
+A snapshot of the software used for this analysis and the following supplementary files are available at the GigaScience GigaDB database~\citep{law-murali-network-propagation-gigadb-2021}.

-\begin{description} \item[Table S1:] Network propagation score of each \sarstwo interactor using the remaining \sarstwo interactors as seeds.
-Each row contains a \sarstwo interactor, its score, the average score of 1,000 randomly-selected proteins, and a \pval.
-This \pval is the fraction of randomly-selected proteins whose score was as least as large as that of the protein in that row. \item[Table S2:] The prediction rank and \pval computed by RL and SVM for each human protein on the STRING network, the list of drugs that target the protein (when this information is available in DrugBank), and the closest \sarstwo interactor and \sarstwo protein.
-For the last piece of information, we computed the shortest weighted path, where we defined the weight of a path to be the sum of the absolute value of the base-10 logarithm of the weights of the edges in the path. \item[Table S3:] Enrichment results for RL, SVM and the viral interactors on GO biological processes. \item[Table S4:] Matrix of contributions to the network propagation score from each \sarstwo interactor to every top-ranking protein. \item[Table S5:] Sorted contributions from \sarstwo interactors to specific proteins discussed in the paper.
-The table is divided into pairs of columns: the first column specifies the rank and the name of a top-ranked protein followed by the \sarstwo interactors.
-The second column shows the fractional contribution from each interactor to the top-ranked protein. \end{description}
+\begin{description} \item[List of RL and SVM predictions, $p$-values, and top-two contributors:] The prediction rank and $p$-value computed by RL and SVM for each human protein on the STRING network, the list of drugs that target the protein (when this information is available in DrugBank), and the top-two contributing SARS-CoV-2 interactors and corresponding SARS-CoV-2 protein.
+For the last piece of information, we also included the fraction of score contributed by each of the top-two SARS-CoV-2 interactors. \item[Enrichment results for RL, SVM and viral interactors:] Enrichment results for RL, SVM and the viral interactors on GO biological processes. \item[Provenance tracing matrix:] Provenance tracing matrix of contributions to the network propagation score from each \sarstwo interactor to every top-ranking protein. \end{description}